What happens when a brand gets a “bad name?”

 I’m not going to lie, trying to alter people’s perceptions about a brand can be a tricky process.
 Once minds are made up, they can be stubborn and difficult to change.
 This is one of the reasons why so many brands fail.

 To start, you must put real effort into fixing the aspects of your business that caused the problem in the first place.
-If your customers were having trouble getting in contact with you, leading to a reputation of bad customer service, then you might need to revise how quickly you respond to emails.
+If your customers were having trouble getting in contact with you, then revise how quickly you respond to emails.
 If your prices were too high, you might need to do some research into your competitors’ prices and match (or beat) them.
 Or if you were losing track of projects and falling further and further behind, you might need to explore a project management system.

 Problems like this can result in negative reviews on sites like Yelp or Google.
 You need to keep on top of what is being said about you online, as most people will do their homework before purchasing your products or services.
 At times like that, asking me to handle reputation management can be a worthwhile investment.